 I calmly explain what we plan to do, and I pass the ball back to her by asking her whether she is willing to stick with us as we remedy our mistakes.
 No need to keep waffling, or owning the whole conversation.
 Communication is a two way activity, so share it!

 Mistakes are a way to make the business, and ourselves better, and we want to be given the chance to do this.
-I ask for this chance to redeem ourselves directly.
+I ask her directly for this chance to redeem ourselves.
 No fluffy language here, a clear ask.

 All the time I am maintaining a high level of eye contact.
 Not creepy, laser eyes eye contact, just a high level to show I am focused on her.